 As long as the local construction industry is permitted to continue work onsite, Tony Colangelo Photography is open for most new photography work, as follows:

 - Exteriors/landscape projects.
-With most gardens in full bloom, it’s a good time to photograph home exteriors and landscape projects—or, at least, start planning for them to be hem photographed.
+If gardens are bloom, then it’s a good time to photograph home exteriors and landscape projects.
 Twilight exteriors can also be photographed.

 Commitment to Safety